-The portfolio of AEs and approved projects/programmes for the GCF further grew in 2020, despite many challenges to the normal operations of the Board and Secretariat and to implementation of the Fund's portfolio due to the impacts of the pandemic.
-However, the Fund has continued to struggle to address a number of important operational decisions accompanying policies and frameworks for project development, approval and ongoing project oversight, and management.
-This is even though it was able to smoothly transition from the IRM period through to the first year of its four-year first replenishment period (GCF-1).
+The portfolio of AEs and approved projects/programmes for the GCF continued to grow in 2021, despite many challenges to the normal operations of the Board and Secretariat and to the implementation of the Fund's portfolio due to the impacts of the pandemic.
+However, the Fund has continued to struggle to address a number of important operational decisions accompanying policies and frameworks for project development, approval and ongoing project oversight, and management in a virtual setting.
+This has put some of the ambitious goals of the GCF's updated strategic plan, with the second year of its four-year first replenishment period (GCF-1) completed, at risk.

-In 2021, the GCF is tasked with operationalising its updated strategic plan that was approved in November 2020.
-This includes considering and applying the recommendations of a number of IEU evaluations of its procedures, policies and frameworks yet to be discussed by the Board, particularly those on country ownership, the Fund's adaptation approach and its environmental and social management system.
-As part of the implementation of the approved updated strategic plan, the Fund will have to work on improving its funding predictability, as well as the scale, impact and effectiveness of its financing through a stronger reliance on strategic work programme development by countries and AEs.

-A set of eleven sectoral guidelines to be developed by mid-2021 will further help articulate priority impact areas for GCF investment until 2023.
+A number of the policy related operationalisation mandates of the GCF's updated strategic plan are stalled - such as efforts to consider and apply the recommendations of a number of IEU evaluations of its procedures, policies and frameworks on accreditation, its private sector and adaptation approaches and to further improve especially direct access to and predictability, as well as the scale, impact and effectiveness of its financing through a stronger reliance on strategic work programme development by countries and AEs.
+A set of eleven sectoral guidelines now expected to be completed by mid-2022 will further help articulate priority impact areas for GCF investment until 2023.
 Possible areas include supporting GCF funding proposals that address the nexus of health, biodiversity and climate change, which has increased in saliency in the wake of Covid-19.
 Readiness and preparatory support, including quick release funding, will also aid developing countries' effort for a climate-resilient recovery from the impacts of the pandemic.

-In order to realise the GCF's newly articulated theory of change, vital operational functions need to be revised and upgraded without further delays.
-Priorities include: (i) sharpened articulation of the GCF's general investment guidelines with detailed terms and conditions for GCF public and private sector grants, loans, equity investments and risk guarantees to address concessionality and incremental and full cost approaches; (ii) finalising a revised GCF accreditation and partnership strategy; (iii) guidelines for a programmatic funding approach; (iv) finalising an ESMS for the Fund through the development of the GCF's own environmental and social safeguards; and (v) finalising an integrated results management framework adjusting and integrating existing results management and performance measurement frameworks with indicators, results tracking tools and methodologies for accounting for paradigmshifting adaptation and mitigation results.
+In order to realise the GCF's theory of change articulated under its updated strategic plan for GCF-1, vital operational functions need to be revised and upgraded without further delays.
+While the GCF finalised an integrated results management framework with indicators, results tracking tools and methodologies for accounting for paradigmshifting adaptation and mitigation results, there are a number of priorities that could not be dealt with in 2021.
+They need to be urgently addressed in 2022 including: (i) the sharpened articulation of the GCF's general investment guidelines with detailed terms and conditions for GCF public and private sector grants, loans, equity investments and risk guarantees to address concessionality and incremental and full cost approaches; (ii) the finalisation of a revised GCF accreditation and partnership strategy; (iii) guidelines for a programmatic funding approach; and (iv) the completion of an ESMS for the Fund through the development of the GCF's own environmental and social safeguards.